shaeberling/winston-esp/README.md

 Note: If you are running this on WSL using Windows 10, while having your ESP32 dev board connected through USB, check your Device Manager under "Ports (COM & LPT)" for e.g. *Silicon Labs CP210x USB UART Bridge(COM**X**)*.
 This will tell you which /dev/ttyS**X** device to connect to.

+## Protocol buffers
+We use protocol buffers to encode device settings.
+We will send these from a Winston Core server to the nodes so they know what components they have connected (e.g. display, temp sensor, etc) and how to report these out through MQTT paths.

+For this we use [nanopb](https://github.com/nanopb/nanopb) which is a very small C implementation for protocol buffers.
+This is used to re-generate the files inside `main/proto`.

+After checking out the repo and building it, `generator-bin` should exist inside the directory.
+Add this to your `PATH` so you can use the tool.

+Inside winston-esp, cd into `main/proto` and run `nanopb_generator ./device_settings.proto && mv *.h include` to re-generate changes from the `device_settings.proto` file.

 ## Version history

 ### 0.6 (planned)